 Our Pressure Pumping segment provides hydraulic fracturing stimulation services, cementing services and acidizing services.
-The majority of the revenues generated in this segment are derived from pressure pumping services focused on fracturing, cementing and acidizing services in the Permian Basin, Mid-Continent and Rocky Mountains regions.
+The majority of the revenues generated in this segment are derived from pressure pumping services focused on fracturing, cementing and acidizing services in the Permian Basin, Mid-Continent region and the DJ/Powder River Basin.
 These pressure pumping and stimulation services are primarily used in the completion, production and maintenance of oil and gas wells.
 Customers for this segment include large public E&P operators as well as independent oil and gas producers.